makersacademy/rps-challenge/README.md

 The requirement for this end of week 3 challenge was to build a RPS game on the web so a player can register and play online.

 Notes:
-- this game has been TDD
+- built using Ruby, Rspec, Capybara, Git, Sinatra, HTML
-- 100% coverage
+- this game has been built through TDD and with 100% test coverage
-- all tests pass
+- all tests passing
-- no design implemented, just the required functionality
+- no design (CSS) implemented, just the required functionality

 ```
 Functionality required and implemented: